Pavithra-42/Building-a-CI-CD-Pipeline-with-Jenkins/README.md

 **Job 2: Testing**

-1. Create a new freestyle project in Jenkins named test-job.
+1. Create a new freestyle project in Jenkins named test.
 2. Configure Source Code Management:
 - Choose Git.
 - Provide the Repository URL and credentials if required.